 Here I’d like to present some of my favourite movies to you.
 I am always grateful for your recommendations!

-No movie has ever touched me more deeply than this story about Tashi, a Buddhist monk, who re-enters the mundane world and gradually realizes the true nature of suffering.
+No movie has ever touched me more deeply than this story about Tashi, a Buddhist monk, who re-enters the secular world and gradually realizes the true nature of suffering.

 An insightful story, brilliant colours, amazing landscapes, and the most wonderful love scene I have ever seen.